-In 2015, the Commission adopted an Action Plan for fair and efficient business taxation in the European Union (COM (2015) 302), which envisaged a reform of the corporate taxation framework to combat tax abuse, ensure sustainable revenues and support a better business environment in the Single Market.
+In 2015, the Commission adopted an Action Plan for fair and efficient business taxation in the European Union (COM (2015) 302).
+This envisaged a reform of the corporate taxation framework to combat tax abuse, ensure sustainable revenues and support a better business environment in the single market.

-In January 2016, the Commission proposed a package of measures to combat tax avoidance, including a proposal for a Council Directive laying down rules to combat tax avoidance practices with a direct impact on the functioning of the internal market (adopted in July 2016).
-The Commission proposed in April 2016 an amendment to Directive 2013/34/EU with regard to the disclosure of income tax information by certain companies and branches.
-The proposal will require multinational companies to disclose certain information that they submit to the tax authorities.
+In January 2016, the Commission proposed a package of measures to combat tax avoidance.
+The measures included a proposal for rules to combat tax avoidance practices with a direct impact on the functioning of the internal market.
+This was adopted in July 2016.

+In April 2016, the Commission proposed an amendment to Directive 2013/34/EU with regard to the disclosure of income tax information by certain companies and branches.
+The proposal requires multinational companies to disclose certain information that has been submitted to the tax authorities.

-The Commission presented a proposal in June 2017 on new transparency rules for intermediaries (for example, consulting firms, banks, lawyers, tax advisors) that design or trade in potentially harmful tax arrangements, responding to a call for a legislative proposal in a Parliament resolution (TAXE 2).
+The Commission presented a proposal in June 2017 on new transparency rules for intermediaries (consulting firms, banks, lawyers, tax advisors, and others) that design or trade in potentially harmful tax arrangements.
+This was in response to a call for a legislative proposal in a Parliament Resolution (TAXE 2).
 This proposal was subsequently adopted in the Council in May 2018.

 In December 2017, the Council published the first-ever EU list of non-cooperative countries and territories.
 The list is updated on a regular basis.

 Self-Check Questions